kasper-piskorski/docs/pages/documentation/0-get-started/setup-guide.md

 ## Set up Graql

-Graql is our query language, which allows you to interface with Grakn.
+Graql is our knowledge-oriented query language, which allows you to interface with Grakn.
 We will start Graql and enter a few lines to check that all is working as it should.

 ```bash
 bin/graql.sh